 When the Persians came through, they stole the relic of the Holy Cross, the main relic that was here — a big chunk.
 And, the Christians felt this was a disaster.

-Chosros was prepared to destroy the True Cross, but his wife, herself a Christian, convinced him against it.
+Chosroes was prepared to destroy the True Cross, but his wife, herself a Christian, convinced him against it.
 Instead, he brought it back to his palace.
-Chosros started a new religion, making himself a god.
+Chosroes started a new religion, making himself a god.
 He put the Cross next to his throne, representing the son in the holy trinity, and since the dove represents the Holy Spirit, he replaced it with a rooster.
 The Christians of Byzantium could not tolerate the thought of the True Cross and Jerusalem being under the control of non-Christians.
 From Constantinople, the emperor at the time, Heraclius, set out in 620 AD to recapture territory from the Persians.
-In 627 AD, he and his men met Chosros and his army in a fierce battle on the plains of Ninveh.
-Heraclius was victorious and Chosros was beheaded.
+In 627 AD, he and his men met Chosroes and his army in a fierce battle on the plains of Nineveh.
+Heraclius was victorious and Chosroes was beheaded.

 In the Church of the Holy Cross, an icon depicts the return of the Cross to Jerusalem.
 Heraclius himself brought the sacred relic back to Jerusalem.
 Legend tells that when he arrived, adorned as a king, suddenly the stones of the Golden Gate joined together like a wall.

 According to the legend of the True Cross: ’The angel of the lord then appeared on the gate, saying, when the king of heaven went to his passion by this gate he was not arrayed like a king, but came humbly on an ass.’
 In Agnolo Gadi’s painting of the legend, Heraclius arrives on his horse humbly carrying the Cross.
 Gadi painted only a partial cross in Heraclius’ hand because according to the story, three hundred years earlier Helena had cut the wood of the Cross into three pieces.